Chapter 5: Handling Problems

 Key Takeaways

-4. Escalate after 2 days: don't let blockers linger
+4. Escalate after 2 days.
+Do not let blockers linger

-8. Don't blame: focus on problem-solving and learning
+8. Do not blame.
+Focus on problem-solving and learning

-10. It's okay to struggle: personal blockers are real too
+10. It is okay to struggle.
+Personal blockers are real too

 Blocker Response Checklist